Could CUNY Be Tuition Free?

 (October 2022) A poster urging sign up for a protest, in advocation of The New Deal.
 The protest is primarily organized by John Jay College of Criminal Justices’ DSA committee, being held on Sunday November 13th, 2022

-The rising cost of higher education has spurred an ongoing political debate in New York, with free tuition potentially becoming a reality for CUNY students by 2023.
+The rising cost of higher education has spurred an ongoing political debate in New York.
+This is due to the fact that free tuition can potentially become a reality for CUNY students by 2023.

 As the nation recovers from this hardship, college students are often left deciding between attending class or attending work.